-What I liked was the lack of excessive starch (which some hawker stalls can gear to), and it is generous with the among of egg.
+What I liked was the lack of excessive starch (which some hawker stalls can gear to), and it is generous with the amount of eggs.

 However, its eggs were fried to the more ‘soggy’ style without those crispy edges as I would have preferred, and could be a little greasy.